code-flower/cloc-server/README.md

 gulp -- from the root of the repo

-HOW TO RUN THE APP
+HOW TO RUN THE APP ON A LIVE SERVER

 npm start -- from the root of the repo